fcapuano/homeassistant_petkit_repository/README.md

 - [x] Eversweet Max

 > [!IMPORTANT]
-> Camera feature is not supported yet.
-I'm working on it...
+> Fountain only support reading data, no control is available yet. it's planned for a future release.

 ## Installation